JorgePe/AppInventor-Vernie/README.md

 # Requirements

-You need MIT App Inventor 2.
-For the moment, it only builds Android apps but it is expect support iOS.
+You need [MIT App Inventor 2](http://ai2.appinventor.mit.edu).
+It's a great tool but for the moment it only builds Android apps altough it is expected to support iOS very soon.

 For Bluetooth Low Energy you need the BluetoothLE extension.
 Current official version is [here](http://iot.appinventor.mit.edu/assets/resources/edu.mit.appinventor.ble.aix) but I used the [2.1 Release Candidate 4](https://www.google.com/url?q=https%3A%2F%2Fwww.dropbox.com%2Fs%2Fsic9kvft8atynly%2FBLE-v2.1-rc4.aix%3Fdl%3D0&sa=D&sntz=1&usg=AFQjCNHFymz0G27-XELIu0mMk3016QMn_g) without issues.

 For the moment, you need to know the BLE address of your LEGO BOOST Move Hub.
 You can use a free Android app from Nordic, nRF Connect, to get this address.